 This course will provide an introduction to cell biology and will introduce students to the following topics: cell chemistry, DNA replication, cell cycle, transcription, translation, protein, cellular membranes and architecture, and signal transduction pathways.
-It is appropriate for those pursing a Bachelor's in Biology or for those interested in molecular basic of life.
+Lab section will emphasize modern methods in molecular biology including restriction fragment analysis, DNA and RNA electrophoresis techniques, molecular cloning, polymerase chain reaction (PCR), DNA sequencing, CRISPR, and transgenic technology.
+This course is appropriate for those pursing a Bachelor's in Biology or for those interested in molecular basic of life.